wvictor14/planet/README.md

 ### Preprocessing data

-I highly recommend to normalize your data using the same methods I used to normalize the training data.
+I recommend to normalize your data using the same methods I used to normalize the training data.
+Performance on datasets normalized by other methods has not been evaluated yet.

-This is because every normalization method addresses technical variability differently, and so other normalizations may not result in data on the same scale.
-Just note that using the same normalization methods will not gaurantee removal of *all* systemic dataset -specific effects.
-If IDATs are supplied, you can apply both [noob](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3627582/) \[3\] and [BMIQ](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3546795/) \[4\] normalization.
+If IDATs are supplied, you can apply both `noob`[\[3\]](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3627582/) and `BMIQ`[\[4\]](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3546795/) normalization.
 If only methylated and unmethylated data matrices are available, you can apply just `BMIQ`.

 To apply normalization, run `minfi::preprocessNoob()` and then `wateRmelon::BMIQ()`: